luboshellesch/NICO-Eye-Tracking/README.md

 Once everything is installed run `Steam VR`, `Ultraleap Tracking` and `VIVE SRanipal`.Then you can open project in `Unity` find `Scenes` folder and double-click `myNicoScene`.
 Once everything loads you an run the project from interface.

+## How to use
+When the eye-tracker is activated, NICO will respond to your gaze while you play the scene.
+If you look at one of the cubes, NICO will turn his head to follow your gaze.
+If you make eye contact with him, he will look back at you.
+If you focus on his lower arm, he will wave at you.

+Additionally, we've incorporated basic UI controls using hand tracking.
+When this feature is enabled, rotating your left hand will display the UI.
+You can then press buttons with your right hand.
+Furthermore, you can move objects in the scene using your hands.

 ## Notes
 If the eye tracking is not working properly check `Unity Console` for warning: _`No conected eye trackers found.`_ This is related to hardware issues and you will need to restart headset and `VIVE SRanipal` runtime.
 If you are using hand tracking we recomend to unplug it before trying to run the project again.